 The BFA in Interarts Performance includes a balanced combination of studio courses from the Stamps School of Art & Design (Stamps) and the Department of Theatre & Drama (T&D), a component of academic courses in both schools, and academic requirements and electives from across the University.
 Students are immersed in the cultures of both schools and have the advantage of the academic resources of a major research University.

-Intensive faculty mentoring guides each student through an individualized program of study, with the objective of encouraging students to be not only be able work across disciplines but to be fully fluent in both the visual and performing arts, to able to articulate their creative work to a variety of audiences and to be able to synthesize their explorations into original new works.
+Intensive faculty mentoring guides each student through an individualized program of study, with the objective of encouraging students to not only be able to work across disciplines but to be fully fluent in both the visual and performing arts.
+The goal is for students to be able to articulate their creative work to a variety of audiences and to be able to synthesize their explorations into original new works.

 Interarts Performance also includes comprehensive reviews at the end of the second and fourth years, a recommended semester of international study during the third year, student performance opportunities and a final-year, capstone educational experience.

+Holly Hughes is the faculty advisor and director of the Interarts program.
 Interarts students are citizens of both the Stamps School of Art & Design and the School of Music, Theatre and Dance, so they must work closely with academic advisors in both units to develop their curriculum.
-The advisor for the Stamps School is Joann McDaniel, and the advisor for Theatre & Drama is Vince Mountain.
+The academic advisor for the Stamps School is John Luther, and the academic advisor for Theatre & Drama is Tzveta Kassabova.

 Most classes in Theatre & Drama have small enrollment caps and many require permission of the instructor, so it's important to plan your schedule well in advance.

 Following the completion of introductory courses, students work closely with faculty to develop an individual program of elective courses that addresses their educational goals.
-Students choose 12 to 15 credits from both Stamps (ARTDES) and T&D (THTREMUS) current elective studio offerings, as well as classes in Dance and PAT.
+Students choose 18 credits of Stamps (ARTDES) and 15 credits of T&D (THTREMUS) current elective studio offerings, as well as classes in Dance and PAT.

 Elective Studio courses vary each semester - please visit the following links to view this semester's offerings: